Accelerate Breakthrough Research with Intuitive Sample Preparation

 Optimized Concentration Protocols

 Nitrogen evaporation systems provide controlled, gentle concentration while preventing thermal degradation of labile compounds.
-The N-EVAP nitrogen evaporator operates at precisely controlled temperatures with adjustable gas flow rates, enabling complete solvent removal without sample loss.
-For ACAT assays, samples undergo nitrogen blowdown at ambient temperature until complete dryness, preventing cholesteryl ester hydrolysis.
+The N-EVAP nitrogen evaporator operates at precisely controlled temperatures with adjustable gas flow rates, enabling complete solvent removal without sample loss [3].

 Organomation's N-EVAP line, developed from the first commercially successful nitrogen evaporator invented by Dr. Neal McNiven in 1959, utilizes adjustable nitrogen blow down technology allowing for full control of nitrogen flow to samples.
-The system combines nitrogen gas with uniform heat applied efficiently through either water or dry baths, maximizing solvent evaporation volume and rate while saving laboratory costs.
+The system combines nitrogen gas with uniform heat applied efficiently with samples in either water or dry baths, maximizing solvent evaporation volume and rate while saving laboratory costs.
+[3]

 Industrial-Scale Concentration Applications

 The MULTIVAP batch evaporator addresses high-throughput requirements in natural product testing laboratories.
-This system accommodates up to 48 samples simultaneously in 16 x 125 mm culture tubes, utilizing dry block heating for aqueous samples.
-Alkemist Labs employs this technology for dietary supplement analysis, achieving consistent results across diverse botanical matrices while meeting FDA Certificate of Analysis requirements.
+This system accommodates up to 48 samples simultaneously in 16 x 125 mm culture tubes, utilizing dry block heating for aqueous samples [7].

 Reconstitution and Application Techniques